TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Books
 *   Investigations

+*   Partial Shutdown Becomes Longest Federal Closure in U.S. History
 *   Trump Administration Eyes Disaster Money to Fund Border Wall
+*   Trump at Border: Without the Wall There Will Be "Death, a Lot of Death"
 *   U.S. Official Says Troop Withdrawal From Syria Has Started
-*   Trump at Border: Without the Wall There Will Be "Death, a Lot of Death"
-*   Pompeo Lays Out Mideast Policy, Assailing Obama in Speech
 *   Democrats' Diversity Push May Block White Males in 2020
 *   Presidential Job Approval
 *   Cartoons of the Week